The Excel CONCATENATE Function

 Concatenate Function Examples

-The following spreadsheets show the Concatenate function, used to join together the strings in columns A - C of the example spreadsheet.
+In column D of the following example spreadsheet, the Concatenate function is used to join together the text strings in columns A-C.

 |2||Jane||SMITH|| ||=CONCATENATE( A2, " ", B2 )|